wmasman/tvo-platform-backend/README.md

 This script will automatically create, update, or delete collections and fields to match the schema defined in the YAML file.

-For more detailed information, see the `README.md` file in the `schema` directory.
+For more detailed information, see the `README.md` file in the `schema-tool` directory.

 ## Fly.io and Neon Postgres Deployment